 Hirscher leads GS after 1st run, closes in on season title

-BANSKO, Bulgaria (AP) — Marcel Hirscher was closing in on the World Cup giant slalom title Sunday, leading the third-to-last race of the season after the opening run.
+BANSKO, Bulgaria (AP) — World champion Henrik Kristoffersen won the third-to-last World Cup giant slalom of the season Sunday but failed to prevent Marcel Hirscher from locking up the season-long title in the discipline.

-The seven-time overall champion, from Austria, holds a 236-point lead in the GS standings and would lock up the season-long discipline title with a first- or second-place finish — or if he finishes ahead of his closest challenger, Henrik Kristoffersen of Norway.

-Hirscher led Kristoffersen by 0.22 seconds after the opening run Sunday.
-Alexis Pinturault of France was 0.68 behind Hirscher and in third.
+Hirscher led Kristoffersen by 0.22 seconds after the opening run but he posted only the 12th-fastest time in the final run as Kristoffersen edged him by 0.04 seconds.
+The French pair of Thomas Fanara and Alexis Pinturault finished third and fourth, respectively.

+It was Kristoffersen’s 17th career World Cup win but his first since triumphing in a slalom in Kitzbuehel 13 months ago.

+The Norwegian won a World Cup GS once before, in 2015, and also beat Hirscher to capture the world title in Are, Sweden, last week.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports